Car Oil Changes:

 The recommended mileage or time between oil changes can be exceeded a bit without much consequence.
-Still, you don't want to go more than 1,000-2,000 beyond the recommendations set by your automotive technician.
-To be safe, you should change the oil before reaching the limit, though that isn't always possible.
+Still, you don't want to go more than 1,000-2,000 beyond the recommendations set by your automotive technician (caution: follow manufacturer specs).
+To be safe, you should change the oil before reaching the limit,.
 You should also not exceed the recommended change time if you frequently have rougher driving conditions.
 This includes:

 - Extremely cold or extremely hot weather